Boat Equipment

 Trailers, similar to boats, have capacity plates.
-This plate will tell you the capacity your trailer can carry.
-The capacity includes the ship’s weight, motor fuel, and all gear carried on the boat.
+This plate will tell you the capacity (or how much weight) your trailer can carry.
+The capacity includes the ship's weight, motor fuel, and all gear carried on the boat.

 TRAILER CLASSTOWING WEIGHT